Tensor Products of Classifiable C*-algebras: Introduction

 \section{Introduction}

-The Elliott program of classification of amenable \CA s is to classify separable amenable \CA s up to {isomorphisms} by its $K$-theoretic data known as the Elliott {invariants}.
+The Elliott program of classification of amenable \CA s is to classify separable amenable \CA s up to {}{isomorphism} by {their} $K$-theoretic data known as the Elliott {invariant}.
 It is {a} very successful program.
-Two important classes of unital separable simple \CA s, the class of amenable separable purely infinite simple \CA s satisfying the Universal Coefficient Theorem (UCT) and unital simple AH-algebras with no dimension growth are classified by their Elliott {invariants} (see \cite{KP} and \cite{EGL} and \cite{G1} among many literatures).
-There are a number of other significant progress in the Elliott program.
-Related to this note, it has been shown that unital separable amenable simple \CA s with tracial rank at most one which satisfy the UCT are classifiable by the Elliott {invariants} and they are isomorphic to unital simple AH-algebras with no dimension growth.
-More recently it was shown in \cite{Lin-AsymUnitEquiv} that unital separable amenable simple ${\cal Z}$-stable \CA s which satisfy the UCT and are rationally tracial rank at most one are also classifiable by the Elliott {invariants} (see also \cite{LN-lifting} and \cite{W-local}).
+Two important classes of unital separable simple \CA s, the class of amenable separable purely infinite simple \CA s satisfying the Universal Coefficient Theorem (UCT) and {the class of} unital simple AH-algebras with no dimension growth{}{,} are classified by their Elliott {invariant} (see \cite{KP}, \cite{EG-0}, \cite{EGL} and \cite{G1} among {many articles in the literature}).
+There {has been other significant progress} in the Elliott program.
+Related to this note, it has been shown that unital separable amenable simple \CA s with tracial rank at most one {}{and} satisfy the UCT are classifiable by the Elliott {invariant}. {}{In fact}, they are isomorphic to unital simple AH-algebras with no dimension growth.
+More recently, with a remarkable method developed by W. Winter (\cite{W-local}), {the notion of rational tracial rank at most one was introduced (a unital separable simple \CA\, $A$ is said to have rational tracial rank at most one if $A\otimes U$ has tracial rank at most one for every UHF-algebra $U$ of infinite type), and} it was shown in \cite{Lin-AsymUnitEquiv} that unital separable amenable simple ${\mathcal Z}$-stable \CA s which satisfy the UCT and {}{have rational} tracial rank at most one are also classifiable by the Elliott {invariant} (see also \cite{W-local}, \cite{Lin-Appendix} and \cite{LN-lifting}).
 This class is significantly larger than the class of all unital simple AH-algebras with no dimension growth.
-A unital separable simple \CA\, $A$ is said to be rationally tracial rank at most one if $A\otimes U$ has tracial rank at most one for every UHF-algebra $U$ of infinite type.
-Denote by ${\cal A}_1$ the class of all unital separable simple \CA\, which are rationally tracial rank at most one.
-A special unital separable simple \CA\, in ${\cal A}_1$ which does not have finite tracial rank is the Jiang-Su algebra ${\cal Z}.$ The range of the Elliott invariant for rationally tracial rank at most one has been characterized and computed (\cite{LN-range}).
-This class of \CA s includes \CA s whose ordered $K_0$-groups may not have the Riesz interpolation property.
-The verification that a particular unital simple \CA\, is in the class ${\cal A}_1$ was slightly eased when it was proved in \cite{LN-range} that, $A\in {\cal A}_1$ if and only if $A\otimes U$ has tracial rank at most one for some UHF-algebra $U$ of infinite type ({instead} for all UHF-algebras of infinite type).
-Suppose $A$ is a unital separable simple \CA\, such that $A\otimes B$ has tracial rank at most one for some unital infinite dimensional simple AF-algebra $B.$ Does it follow that $A\in {\cal A}_1?$ We will answer this question affirmatively in this short note.
-In fact, we will show that if $A\otimes B$ has tracial rank at most one for some unital infinite dimensional separable simple \CA\, $B$ with tracial rank at most one then $A\in {\cal A}_1.$ This may provide a better way to determine which \CA s are in ${\cal A}_1.$
+Denote by ${\mathcal A}_1$ the class of all unital separable simple \CA s which {}{have } rational tracial rank at most one.
+A special unital separable simple \CA\, in ${\mathcal A}_1$ which does not have finite tracial rank is the Jiang-Su algebra ${\mathcal Z}.$ The range of the Elliott {}{invariant} for {}{\CA s of rational} tracial rank at most one has been characterized and computed (see \cite{LN-range}).
+This class of \CA s {includes} \CA s whose ordered $K_0$-groups may not have the Riesz interpolation property.
+The verification that a particular unital simple \CA\, is in the class ${\mathcal A}_1$ was slightly eased when it was proved in \cite{LN-range} that, $A\in {\mathcal A}_1$ if and only if $A\otimes U$ has tracial rank at most one for some UHF-algebra $U$ of infinite type ({instead} {}{of} for all UHF-algebras of infinite type).
+Suppose {}{that} $A$ is a unital separable simple \CA\, such that $A\otimes B$ has tracial rank at most one for some unital {}{simple infinite dimensional} AF-algebra $B.$ Does it follow that $A\in {\mathcal A}_1?$ We will answer this question affirmatively in this short note.
+In fact, we will show that if $A\otimes B$ has tracial rank at most one for some unital infinite dimensional separable simple \CA\, $B$ with tracial rank at most one then $A\in {\mathcal A}_1.$ This may provide a better way to determine which \CA s are in ${\mathcal A}_1.$